praekelt/seed-auth-api/docs/http_api.rst

 org:write
-    Can modify an organization's details, including adding existing users and teams to the organization. team:write
+    Can modify an organization's details, including adding existing users and teams to the organization. team:admin
-    Can modify the team they have permission for, including adding or removing permissions, and adding existing users to the team. team:read
+    Can modify the team they have permission for, and add and remove existing users to that team. team:read
     Can view the team they have permission for. user:create